Rules and Regulations

 Radio Tour will be broadcast on frequency 453.5625Mhz

-Race radios will be available at Manager registration for rental.
-A fee of €50 will be payable at sign-on for radios issued to team managers, which includes the rental fee of €20 plus a refundable deposit of €30.
+Race Radios will be available at Manager registration for rental.
+A fee of €50 will be payable at sign on for radios issued to team managers, which includes the rental fee of €20 plus a refundable deposit of €30.
 The deposit will be refunded on return of the radio at race headquarters, undamaged, following the final stage of the race.

-Article 6 – Neutral Technical Support
+Article 6 – Service and Neutral Support

 The first neutral service vehicle will normally be placed with the leading group and the second will remain behind the main bunch or as determined by Commissaires.
 Teams wishing to avail of the service will equip these vehicles.
 Such equipment must be in good mechanical order.
 Wheels must be clearly marked with the team name.